TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 Washington, DC 20037

 Special Report The Atlantic The Energy Puzzle
 _The Atlantic_'s Alexis Madrigal talks with the entrepreneurs shaping our future.
-Read more › Just In Jeffrey Goldberg 4:42 PM ET So Who Exactly Is the Archetypal Long Island Voter?
-1350420121 Voices
+Read more › Just In Brendan Hasenstab 8:01 AM ET Track of the Day: 'Stonehaven' 1350475269 Voices

-*   Jeffrey Goldberg So Who Exactly Is the Archetypal Long Island… 4:42 PM ET
+*   Clive Crook Obama Returns to Form 2:02 AM ET
-*   Ta-Nehisi Coates Your Cops on Drugs, Cont.
-3:05 PM ET
+*   Garance Franke-Ruta Obama Brings the Fight 12:49 AM ET
-*   Alexis C. Madrigal JFK's Doodles From a Meeting at the Height of the… 12:08 PM ET
+*   James Fallows The Picture That Encapsulates the Debate Oct 16, 2012
-*   Garance Franke-Ruta The Amazing Story of What Happened in Libya 11:40 AM ET
+*   Robert Wright Obama's Triumph Oct 16, 2012
-*   Derek Thompson Stock Market Performance Under Democratic… Oct 15, 2012
+*   Ta-Nehisi Coates Liveblogging the Second Presidential Debate Oct 16, 2012
-*   Robert Wright Why Obama's in This Hole and How He Can Get Out Oct 15, 2012
+*   Derek Thompson What Obama Should Say Tonight—and What… Oct 16, 2012
-*   James Fallows Your Real-Time Cyber-Attack Map Oct 13, 2012
+*   Jeffrey Goldberg So Who Exactly Is the Archetypal Long Island… Oct 16, 2012
-*   Clive Crook Biden Beats Ryan on Points Oct 12, 2012
+*   Alexis C. Madrigal JFK's Doodles From a Meeting at the Height of the… Oct 16, 2012
 *   Steve Clemons VP Debate: Where Was the Gay-Marriage Question?
 Oct 12, 2012

 Correspondents